 Periodic review of research activities is necessary to determine whether approval should be continued or withdrawn.
-All research must be reviewed at least annually.
+Continuing IRB review will not be required for

-It is only after research has begun that the real risks can be evaluated.
-The IRB must rely on preliminary results, subject complaints, important new information, and adverse event reports received to determine if the information should be communicated to subjects.
-The IRB must also determine whether special precautions or requirements that had previously been imposed on the research protocol can be relaxed or whether more stringent requirements may be needed.
-It may be necessary to regularly review some protocols after each subject is enrolled, every month or some other period shorter than only once per year.
+- research eligible for expedited review - Exempt research which receives limited IRB review - Research that progressed so that it only involves one or both of the following: - Data analysis, including analysis of identifiable private information or identifiable biospecimens, or - Access to follow-up clinical data from standard clinical care procedures. - This does not eliminate the requirement for reporting AEs/ORIOs and Amendments been imposed on the research protocol can be relaxed or whether more stringent requirements may be needed.
+It may be necessary to regularly review some protocols after each participant is enrolled, every month or some other period shorter than only once per year.
 It may be necessary to receive verification from sources other than the investigator to show that no material changes have occurred since the previous review.
-This may include, among other things, information from subjects that they were unfairly treated or that the degree of risk that they experienced was greater than had been agreed upon at the beginning of the research.
+This may include, among other things, information from participants that they were unfairly treated or that the degree of risk that they experienced was greater than had been agreed upon at the beginning of the research.